section-engineering-education/engineering-education/content/articles/face-recognition-using-wavelet-features/index.md

   - url: /engineering-education/face-recognition-using-wavelet-features/hero.jpg
     alt: Face recognition using wavelet features Hero Image
 ---
-Face recognition is a system that can match human faces from images or video frames against those in a database.
+Face recognition is a system that can match human faces from images to video frames against those in a database.
 Wavelets are oscillations having amplitudes beginning from zero, increases or decreases, then back to zero.
 <!--more-->
 Wavelet coefficients are used to extract features from hyperspectral data.
 These extracted features are called wavelet features.